huiwenhw/huiwenhw.github.io/_posts/2017-07-25-this-bind-partial.md

 var firstX = module.getX();
 firstX;
 ````
-Answer?
+What do we get?
 81!
 We're using the module.getX() func, so no tricks here.

 ```
 this.x = 9;